spesvictus-zz/ad-overlay/readme.md

 - Create a source in the "Browser" OBS
 - Include the file './index.html' in the source created ! [image] (https://user-images.githubusercontent.com/17995646/123529737-acc08200-d6c9-11eb-87a4-7e00c48eb5fe.png)

+Full Credit goes to @juliorosseti for the original creation of this banner slider for OBS Studio.

 Anyway, if this was useful to you, give a force there on our [twitch channel](https://twitch.tv/nipw) and give a favorite in this mini project 😊✌